surenjanath/PriceTracker-Pricesmart/docs/APP_DESCRIPTION.md

 ## How It Works

 ### Data Collection
-1. **Automatic Updates:** The app automatically fetches product data from PriceSmart's public website twice daily
+1. **Automatic Updates:** The app automatically fetches product data from PriceSmart's public website daily at 4 AM
 2. **Local Storage:** Product data is cached on your device for fast access
 3. **Cloud Sync:** Analytics and preferences are securely synced to our cloud database